wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 It authenticates end users stored in a connected user store using the provided username and password.

 WSO2 identity server supports extensibility in local authentication, so that you can implement a different authentication logic by writing a custom local authenticator.
-You can implement custom authentication logic tailored to your requirement such as,
+You can implement custom authentication logic tailored to your requirement, as follows:

 1. Authenticating users only if they belong to a particular role.
 2. Authenticating based on any claim, such as the user's telephone number or employee registration number.